| Introduction As we have seen in Unit 1, the governance of schools does not

 makers must understand the realities of educational provision

+and must pass laws which make sense.
 The first legal instruments on education were education ordinances

 passed by the colonial administrations.
 An education ordinance